- How can I buy adult dental insurance?

 But don’t assume that you need to buy the most expensive plan in order to have the best benefits.
 There are price differences from one insurer to another that aren’t related to the quality of the plan.
 And if you’re happy with the dentists you can use on a plan with a smaller network, you may find that you can save money by choosing that plan, as opposed to a plan with a broader network.

 Dental insurance premiums tend to be similar for employer-sponsored coverage, but many employers, particularly large employers, pay a portion of the premiums.
 When people are purchasing their own adult dental coverage, they have to pay all of the premiums themselves.

 So it’s important to run the numbers, consider your normal dental care utilization, and figure out whether it makes sense to buy a stand-alone dental plan, sign up for a dental membership with your preferred dentist, or just pay full price each time you need dental care.

 An injury or illness can cost tens of thousands of dollars to treat, which is why it’s always a good idea to purchase comprehensive medical coverage.
 But the annual benefit caps on most dental plans mean that they wouldn’t be particularly beneficial if you were to need tens of thousands of dollars worth of dental care.
 So although it’s almost never a good idea to “self-insure” your medical coverage, self-insuring your dental coverage might make perfect sense, especially if the coverage isn’t being subsidized by an employer.

-Somebody in good dental health who only receives two annual cleanings at $85 each would come out ahead if they self-paid, instead of purchasing a dental plan that costs $360 annually.
+A person in good dental health who only receives two annual cleanings at $85 each would come out ahead if they self-paid, instead of purchasing a dental plan that costs $360 annually.